rmcpantoja/sucSpeech4NVDA/README.md

 ## use

-1. Run the SucSpeech4NVDA.au3 file
+1. Run the SucSpeech4NVDA.au3 file.
-1.1. cnfigure the synthesizer voice.
+1.1.
+Configure the synthesizer voice.
 2. Activate SpeechLogger in NVDA (NVDA+ALT+L)
 3. If the synthesizer starts talking, open NVDA's synthesizer dialog and select "no speech".